pandavan/Zad-dl/README.md

 # Zad-dl
 A simple DIY audio/video downlader script for ubuntu distro's.
 The purpose of Zad-dl is not to replace any existing downloader but helping novice programmers to create their own.
 This script can be used as a teaching or studying tool for early programmers.
-Zad-dl uses several third party programms such as [YAD](http://sourceforge.net/projects/yad-dialog/), [Youtube-dl](https://rg3.github.io/youtube-dl/) and [Xcel](https://github.com/kfish/xsel) for its functions, in a sense **Youtube-dl** is the heart of this programme.
-For creating its Interface two GUI makers were used one is the Zenity a default programm available in ubuntu distros and YAD.
+Zad-dl uses several third party programms such as [YAD](http://sourceforge.net/projects/yad-dialog/), [Youtube-dl](https://rg3.github.io/youtube-dl/) and [Xcel](https://github.com/kfish/xsel) for its functions, in a sense **Youtube-dl** is the heart and soul of this programme.
+For creating its Interface two GUI makers were used one is the Zenity, a default programm available in ubuntu distros and YAD.
 The name Zad-dl is born from the component programms used

                               Zentiy + Yad + Youtube-dl = Zad-dl